dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_germline/Pages/CNV_germline-step-part-2.rst

 Confidence classes
 ------------------

-This step calculates the level of confidence of the discovered variants for each sample available in the annotated VCF and combines the outputs into a single vcf file.
+This step calculates the level of confidence of the discovered variants for each sample available in an annotated VCF.

 * CWL: BICseq2_add_confidence.cwl